Khalid Mahmud Chowdhury: Early life

 Chowdhury was born on 31 January 1970.
 He has a bachelor's degree in commerce.

 Career

-Chowdhury was elected to parliament from Dinajpur-2 in 2008, 2014 and 2018 for consecutive three times.
-He is the Organizing Secretary of Bangladesh Awami League.
+Chowdhury was elected to parliament from Dinajpur-2 in 2008, 2014, 2018 and 2024 for four consecutive times.
+He is the organizing secretary of the Bangladesh Awami League.
 In September 2018, he asked people in the region not to worry about the National Register of Citizens, being carried out in India.
 He said this while on a trip to India.
 He was named state minister of shipping on 6 January 2019 in the 4th cabinet of Sheikh Hasina.

+On 17 August 2024, Chowdhury was charged over an attack on a student protest during the quota reform movement on 18 July.